fredilarsen/ModuleInterface/README.md

 Variable names for inputs must contain the module prefix for the module where they are expected to come from.
 For example, a GreenHouse monitoring module can specify an input with name "omTemp" to subscribe to an output with the name "Temp" in an "OutsideMonitor" module with prefix "om".

-#### Web pages
+### Web pages
 The included HTTP client retrieves settings from a database behind a web server and synchronizes them to all modules that have any settings.
 It also logs all outputs (measurements and states) from all modules to a database behind the web server.

 PHP scripts and a database scheme plus instructions are included, making it easy to get the transfer of settings and values up and running in a standard, free LAMP or WAMP setup (Linux/Windows + Apache + MySQL/MariaDb + PHP) on your computer.

-A sample web page is included in the examples, controlling a light controller module that subscribes to an ambient light measurement from another module.
+A sample web site is included in the examples, controlling a light controller module that subscribes to an ambient light measurement from another module.
 Measured ambient light is shown as current value and in trend plots along with the power output from the light controller.
 The settings used by the controller, a time interval and a ambient light limit, can be edited in the web page and is synced to the light controller.
+The sample web site can be used as a starting point for your own site.

-Here is a snapshot of my own responsive home automation web page, running on a server on my own LAN, with access from the outside and mobile phone through VPN:
+Here is a snapshot of a responsive home automation web site in production, running on a server on a LAN, with access from the outside and mobile phone through VPN:

 ![Web Page Example](images/WebPageExample.png)

-#### Dependencies and credits
+### Dependencies and credits
 This library depends on the following libraries in addition to the Arduino standard libraries:

 * [PJON](https://github.com/gioblu/PJON) for communication between modules
 * [ArduinoJSON](https://github.com/bblanchon/ArduinoJson) for communication between master and web server

-#### License
+### License
 ```cpp
 /* Copyright 2016-2017 Fred Larsen